-Deer management in Scotland is overseen by SNH, with decisions and actions at a local level undertaken by Deer Management Groups (DMGs) who co-ordinate activity between the land-owners and managers within each area.
-The CALL area falls with the West Sutherland Deer Management Group (WSDMG) which itself is split into four sub-groups, two of which fall within the CALLP Scheme area.
+Deer management in Scotland is overseen by NatureScot, with decisions and actions at a local level undertaken by Deer Management Groups (DMGs) who co-ordinate activity between the landowners and managers within each area.
+The CALL area falls within the West Sutherland Deer Management Group (WSDMG) which itself is split into four sub-groups, two of which fall within the CALLP Scheme area.

-Deer range is one of the primary land uses in Coigach and Assynt and deer management impacts on the local economy (by generating income), the community (by employing stalkers and support workers) and the environment (by the impact of deer on habitats).
+Deer range is one of the primary land uses in Coigach and Assynt, and deer management can have both positive and negative impacts – on the local economy (by generating income), the community (by employing stalkers and support workers), and the environment (by the impact of deer on habitats).

-- Gather data to inform deer management plans, training for land managers and investigating opportunities for deer product businesses.
+- Gather data to inform deer management plans, provide training for land managers, and investigate opportunities for deer product businesses.

 - Support the use of venison produced through deer management at a local level to encourage the reduction of our carbon footprint and retain more of its value within the local area.